wkgcass/vproxy/README.md

 <br>

-Use `--help` to view the launching parameters.
+Use `help` to view the launching parameters.

 You may launch the vproxy instance with a `http-controller` and a `resp-controller`.
 Then you can operate the vproxy instance using `curl` or `redis-cli`.
 You may also operate the vproxy instance directly using standard input (stdin).